 - Low-priority — one hour and 20 minutes response time — submitted at 5:55 AM EST and received response at 7:20 AM EST. Note: They apologized for a delayed response in the ticket, suggesting this isn’t normal.

 Overall, it seems that, for high-priority issues at least, you can expect quick response times.

 The ticket response interface is also well-designed and looks and feels kind of like a live chat (though it’s not):

-Plans start at just $21 per month with annual billing or $24.90 with month-to-month billing.
-So if you just look at the top-line prices, Pressidium actually look like they’re a little cheaper than competitors such as Kinsta or WP Engine.
+Plans start at just $21 a month with annual billing or $24.90 with month-to-month billing.
+So, if you just look at the top-line prices, Pressidium actually look like they’re a little cheaper than competitors such as Kinsta or WP Engine.
 However, you need to dig into the resources, where you’ll see that Pressidium’s entry-level plan doesn’t support nearly as many visitors as those other options.

-Here’s a quick comparison of the month-to-month prices for Pressidium’s Micro (entry-level) and Personal (next-tier up) plans vs Kinsta and WP Engine:
+Here’s a quick comparison of the month-to-month prices for Pressidium’s Micro (entry-level) and Personal (next-tier up) plans versus Kinsta and WP Engine:

 |Press.
 Micro||Kinsta||WP Engine||Press.
 Personal|